Heidibr/clubAPI/README.md

 - Authorization is not included in the spec - it will be better to pretect the endpoint.
 Depending on how the further development and the separation of clubs and the importanse of identifying users.
 We could either Authenticate users (Cognito/Spring Security + JWT), which is the propper way, or something simpler to just stopp spem or attackers like rate limit + cors.
 - With expansion of members and clubs it can ie relevant to add a real Database like postgres which is often used with springboot applications.
 We mifht also need updates, delete as well so with a need for complete CRUD and som relations between the objects thins can be a good choise
 - Integration with the admin page. so the forms can be fetched directly.
 - Create more tests.
 Test the entire service layer.
 Adding mock services and testing the controllers.
 Testing all validation.
 Add tests to the repository layer and test all eroor handling.
+- Send email confirmation to the registered user.

 ## Disclaimer
 Claude code helped me fix the last docker setup and was used to create a template with the techstack added and the structure for the Readme.md files.
 The reasoning is added by me.